 In an ACK cluster, the security of nodes and components on the control plane is reinforced based on Center for Internet Security (CIS) Kubernetes Benchmark.
 In addition, the configurations of all system components are reinforced by following the ACK best practices for security.
 No component image contains critical vulnerabilities that are identified by Common Vulnerabilities and Exposures (CVE).

-- Each newly created ACK cluster is assigned a security group that allows only inbound Internet Control Message Protocol (ICMP) packets from the Internet.
+Each newly created ACK cluster is assigned a security group that allows only inbound Internet Control Message Protocol (ICMP) packets from the Internet.
 By default, you cannot connect to an ACK cluster by using SSH over the Internet.
-If you want to connect to an ACK cluster by using SSH over the Internet, see Connect to the master nodes of a dedicated Kubernetes cluster by using SSH.
+If you want to connect to an ACK cluster by using SSH over the Internet, see Use SSH to connect to the master nodes of a dedicated Kubernetes cluster.

 The communication and data transmission between all components in an ACK cluster must be secured by using TLS-based authentication.
 In addition, ACK automatically renews the certificates of system components.
 The kubeconfig file contains credentials that are required when you connect to the API server of a cluster.
 You can log on to the ACK console or call the ACK API as a RAM user or by assuming a RAM role and then obtain the kubeconfig file.
 For more information, see Query the kubeconfig file of a cluster.
 The cluster credentials are maintained by ACK.
 If the cluster credentials in the returned kubeconfig file are leaked, you must immediately revoke the kubeconfig file.
 For more information, see Revoke a KubeConfig credential.

 When you create an ACK cluster, you can enable service account token volume projection.
 This feature enhances the security when you use service accounts in applications.
 For more information, see Enable service account token volume projection.

 Fine-grained access control